 Food and Beverages

-Browse our learning center or blog to learn more about the benefits of vaping, or shop our online store to find an advanced digital cigarette that matches your style best!
+Browse our blog to learn more about the benefits of vaping, or shop to find an advanced vape or e-cigarette that matches your style best!

 Audrey Durand is the Senior Brand Manager for VaporFi Online Division for the US and Australian Markets.
 She is an early adopter of e-cigarettes and vaporizers and uses her market expertise to continue developing the marketing programs of the brand, Audrey looks forward to the dynamic operations and growth opportunity with VaporFi.
 She is also the founder of BlogIntoLife, a platform that helps beginner bloggers start a professional blog and grow their business in the CBD market and in other verticals.